Thvt1guy/module-6-challenge-weather-dashboard/README.md

 ![Webpage Image]()

 ## Coded from scratch
-- Enter desired City in the search bar
+- Enter desired city in the search bar
-- Click sumbit to begin search
+- Click submit to begin the search
-- Saved searches tab will be updated with recent searched city
+- The saved searches tab will be updated with recently searched city
-- A list of days containing, the city name
+- A list of days containing the city name, the date, weather icon, temperature, humidity, and wind speed, all in Imperial units

 ## WEBSITE PAGE GIF
 ![Weather-Dashboard-webpage-gif]()
 ## HTML FILE IMAGE